Introduction to Initial Thoughts

 I’ve Already Done It!

-First, publish an episode.
-Next, get it on Apple Podcasts, where from there it will be distributed to hundreds of apps.
-And then get it on Gaana, Spotify, iHeartRadio, and all other specialized destinations.
+The first step is to publish an episode and upload it to Apple Podcasts.
+From there, it will be distributed to hundreds of apps.
+Additionally, we aim to reach platforms like Gaana, Spotify, iHeartRadio, and other specialized destinations.

-Science fiction under my pen name J. Hiram Peacel is my first initial, middle name, and last name translated into English.
-To be clear, I successfully built an author’s platform for my first non-fiction book, where book revenue was 4.3% of my total business revenue.
-Put another way, I’ve made 20 times my book sales with other revenue streams.
+My science fiction work, published under the pen name J. Hiram Peacel, combines my first initial, middle name, and last name translated into English.
+It’s important to note that I effectively established an author platform for my first nonfiction book, which resulted in book revenue accounting for only 4.3% of my total business revenue.
+This indicates that I have generated 20 times more revenue through alternative income streams.

 Standing Out from the Crowd